- Instructions for Form 1040-C - Introductory Material

 Resident aliens should include income that would be included on Form 1040, such as wages, salaries, interest, dividends, rents, alimony, etc.

 Enter nonresident alien income effectively connected with a U.S. trade or business.
 Nonresident aliens should include income that would be included on page 1 of Form 1040NR.
 This includes:

 Salaries and wages (generally shown in box 1 of Form W-2),

 The taxable part of a scholarship or fellowship grant,

-Business income or loss (income that would be included on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) as an attachment to Form 1040NR), and
+Business income or loss (income that would be included on Schedule C (Form 1040) as an attachment to Form 1040NR), and

 Any other income considered to be effectively connected with a U.S. trade or business.
 See the Instructions for Form 1040NR for details.